 I'm blown away by the range of crafts.
-I like to think I've tried everything.
-But there are new crafts that I wasn't familiar with.
+I like to think I've tried everything, but there are new crafts I wasn't familiar with.
 It's very stimulating and I've been surprised by the breadth of techniques and skills that I hadn't necessarily encountered, even given my broad exposure to the crafting world.

-In times of turmoil and times of division, crafts are immensely therapeutic psychologically.
-They're a great release but also, here's something you're going to see on the show -- once someone starts doing something with their hands they become immersed in it.
+In times of turmoil and division, crafts are immensely therapeutic psychologically.
+They're a great release, but also, here's something you're going to see on the show — once someone starts doing something with their hands, they become immersed in it.
 In a funny kind of a way, their guard comes down and you see great emotional vulnerability in the makers.
 You see real truth.

-Q. What's it like to work with Amy Poehler and Nick Offerman and your fellow judge, Dayna Isom Johnson?
+What's it like working with Amy Poehler and Nick Offerman and your fellow judge, Dayna Isom Johnson?

 I think it's a great balance having me, the senior citizen, and Dayna, who has this unique window into the global landscape of crafting through her work at Etsy.
 I learned so much from her.
 She could take any craft and put it into this global context where crafts are shifting, where things are catching on, where they're winding down, what's trending, what's not.
 Plus she's so cute and she's really fun and super smart.
 And she's my height.
 So I love that about her.
 She's fabulous.
 You're going to fall in love with her.

-Q: Lots of people are going to watch Making It and end up inspired to really throw themselves into their crafts.
+Lots of people are going to watch Making It and feel inspired to really throw themselves into their crafts.
 Any advice?